-Aldridge modernized and streamlined the Houston Zoo’s IT environment, including upgrading its IT staff with Aldridge employees, which resulted in the zoo being able to meet efficiency, performance, and cost-savings goals while undergoing a major exhibit expansion.
+Aldridge modernized and streamlined the Houston Zoo’s IT environment, including upgrading its IT staff with Aldridge employees, which resulted in the zoo meeting efficiency, performance, and cost-savings goals while undergoing a significant exhibit expansion.

 Founded in 1922, the Houston Zoo is the most-attended zoo in Texas, with almost two million visitors each year.
 In addition to caring for more than 6,000 animals representing more than 800 species, many of them classified as critically endangered, the zoo develops and manages conservation initiatives in 11 countries around the world.

 In 2010, the zoo’s IT environment was comprised of almost 250 desktops, clients, and laptops used by 400 employees over a 55-acre campus.
 The zoo managed its entire IT environment with just four IT staff: two for installation and maintenance and two for application support.

 By 2010, the growth of the Houston Zoo was rapidly outpacing the capabilities of its existing IT infrastructure.
 As a result, the skeleton IT staff was routinely behind schedule and did not have the ability or expertise to meet the zoo’s increasingly complex needs.
 Additionally, the zoo was preparing for its African Forest Expansion, which would push the limits of its capabilities even further.

 The zoo requires IT support for accounting, ticket sales, fundraising, membership functions, donor relations, educational programs, volunteer management, and a fully staffed veterinary hospital with extensive medical records.

 “Many people don’t think of a zoo as a business, but we have the same IT needs as any other organization, plus some unique needs you won’t find anywhere else,” said CFO Leslie Forestier.
 “We’re running a much bigger operation than most people ever think about.”